 What to bring to the Marshalling Area

 The marshalling area is located in the Dunedin Centre, adjacent to the Dunedin Town Hall.
 Access is via the Glenroy Auditorium entrance located on Harrop Street.
-Please ensure that you arrive at the designated time.
+Please ensure that you arrive by the designated time, if you arrive late there is no guarantee that you will be able to take part in the ceremony.

 When you arrive at the marshalling area you should be dressed in your regalia, with your graduation order number sticker (which will be included with your guest tickets) affixed to the left side of your gown.